VitaliyHnatyk/sbt-scalajs/README.md

 Also provided is the functionality of "modules" that:

-1. Provide a root module that creates aggregate only artifacts for all sub projects, by target type
+1. Provide a root module that creates a project that aggregates only artifacts for all sub projects, by target type
 2. Group related projects together where there is more than target type
 3. Add extra pre-defined settings to single target modules, the same as for the cross build modules
 4. Add support for scala version specific code, also by target type